loader image

 The MMBS

-Providing a holistic educational bursary programme that provides end to end support to students throughout their educational journey; this includes full financial resources support, mentorship, on the job exposure and psycho-social support.
+Providing a holistic educational bursary programme that provides end-to-end support to students throughout their educational journey; this includes full financial resources support, mentorship, on the job exposure and psycho-social support.

 The Social Enterprise Fund for women

-Enabling social entrepreneurs (predominantly women) to access the right platforms, services, mentorship and catalytic capital support to build thriving social enterprises that actively participate in the economy.
+Enabling social entrepreneurs (predominantly black women) to access the right platforms, services, mentorship and catalytic capital support to build thriving social enterprises that actively participate in the economy.
 The capital will enable entrepreneurs to continue their focus on making big social change.
-The catalytic capital support will be provided as a (recoverable loan facility) that will require awardees to repay their grant stipend should the organisation become financially successful.
+The catalytic capital support will be provided as a (recoverable grant facility) that will require awardees to repay their grant stipend should the organisation become financially successful.

-Creating an ecosystem of women social entrepreneurs that contribute to problem solving in South Africa through thriving and scalable businesses will contribute to job creation and economic growth.
+Essentially, the Tshiamo Foundation will create an ecosystem of women social entrepreneurs that contribute to problem solving in South Africa through thriving and scalable businesses will contribute to job creation and economic growth.

-Non Executive Director
+Non Executive DirectorKARABO MATHIBELA

 Financial Management and Corporate Governance specialist